 5. Training the model

-This step is where the model learns from the data to perform its task.
+At this stage, the model starts learning from the data and develops the ability to perform its intended task.

 5.1.
 The training process